mehulsr/edx-documentation/en_us/shared/students/completing_assignments/timed_exams.rst

 Taking a Timed Exam
 ####################

 This section describes timed exams and explains how to complete them.
+Read :ref:`faqs` for some common doubts around these exams.

 .. contents::
  :local: